|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This is an example of "red cooking," where meats are simmered in soy sauce and water.
-This is a more western-style dish.
-A more standard Shanghai recipe will come out differently.
+This dish is an example of "red cooking," where meats are simmered in soy sauce and water.
+But, this is a more western-style dish.
+A more standard Shanghai beef recipe will not come out the same.